 - Critically analyze environmentally- and sustainability-related topics, policies, and research

 - Identify solutions to pressing climate-change-, environment-, and sustainability-related problems

 - 20% Reflection

-This is the onsite section of a course also held virtually/online.
+Students are encouraged to take BOTH the Term 2 and Term 4 offerings of this course.
+This is the virtual/online section of a course also held onsite.
 You are responsible for the modality in which you register.